 The Association also maintains a collection of recordings which now exceeds 70,000 items and includes early 78s and vinyl records, cassette tapes, CDs and a number of rare Edison cylinders.

-The Museum has a Gulbransen pianola and an extensive collection of pianola rolls.
+The Museum has a Gulbransen pianola (which has just been restored) and an extensive collection of pianola rolls.

 Sound-related memorabilia and ephemera have been donated to the Museum, for example, programs relating to stage plays, film screenings and concert performances in Hobart and other places around Tasmania.